SculptedNYX/kleio/README.md

 #### Install

-Simply clone and add a file called 'auth.json' under the data folder, containing the following:
+Simply clone and add your discord secret key in `auth.json` under the data folder:

 ```json
 {